Basho, the poet of Humanity, portrays human sickness in his renku, haiku, and letters; for instance,

-Kyorai creates a person at the window asking about someone inside.
+Kyorai creates a person coming to the window from putside and asking about someone inside.
 Basho says the latter is recovering from measles.
 With no scientific knowledge of physiology at all, he recognizes the essence of immunology: disease leaves “traces” (antibodies) to prevent that disease from reoccurring in this body.

 The earliest Basho verse on sickness may be this autobiographical renku stanza-pair, both stanzas written by Basho, which is undated, but was written before 1676, and probably occurred in reality before 1672 while Basho still lived in his hometown of Iga (now Mie Prefecture) about 50 km. southeast of Kyoto and traveled to Kyoto to study.